 Students can apply to anyone of the programs that GIT offers, if the students have the entry requirements. •For programs in MQF levels 2, students are required to have an adequate ability of reading and understanding English.
 For level 3, there are two options.
 First, a school leaving certificate that proofs adequate understanding of English.
-The second option is for prospect students who do not have a school leaving certificate is to take an English proficiency test.•To apply to Global Institute of Theology’s ministerial program, B.A. degrees or undergraduate certificates, an interview must be conducted with the head of school. •After this interview, the student may be asked to take a proficiency test. •Academic CV must be provided for all higher education programs.
+The second option is for prospect students who do not have a school leaving certificate is to take an English proficiency test.•For the Ministerial Studies program (MQF Level 5), the above applies. •To apply to Global Institute of Theology’s ministerial program, B.A. degrees or undergraduate certificates, an interview must be conducted with the head of school. •After this interview, the student may be asked to take a proficiency test. •Academic CV must be provided for all higher education programs.

 Induction to the Institute

 •Once preliminary interviews and required academic information has been submitted, the student will received guidance to enroll in a program that meet his or her needs.•After the selection, the relevant application must be submitted. •After GU accepts the students into the program, they will receive a student number and log-in information for their choice of studies. •Academic probation is necessary if students’ GPA is under 2.00 for GU’s degrees and other undergraduate certificates <place these on website>

 •Students cano pick up their printed study guides and within 5 business days. odownload the material digitally from students’ portal•Payment for registration fee and course fees will be required when picking up materials for the class or download material. •Payment can be made by check or online banking. •Bank receipt can be sent by email or post. •When a class has been started, the student has six months to complete the class. •For a fee, an extension can be granted for an additional six month

 Official costs are listed by each program.
 These are found on the GIT website under the tab “costs.”